 As the end of the month approached I found out that I won a place at the college I’d applied to!
 I couldn’t believe it!
 I got an unconditional offer for the access course, part of the SWAP program, which opens the door to a place at a university the following year.
 It’s a potentially very steep learning curve, I’ve been away from education for so long, but all things considered when I accepted the place I was so much more stable than I’d ever been when I have attempted this path before.
-Such an exciting opportunity to retrain and be able to work and earn a living.
+Such an exciting opportunity to retrain and be able to work and contribute and earn a living.

-And then Andrew lost his job.
-We’ll be okay.
+…and then Andrew lost his job.
+I think we’ll be okay.
 Andrew is looking wildly for something else, there isn’t an awful lot about just now but we remain hopeful.
 We are going to do what we can to allow me to start college and retrain as planned, but it could be that I have to get some kind of job and try to work until I flare to cover the bills.
 I feel a bit sad that the one constant that hadn’t let us down through all this had been Andrew’s work, but now that has come for us as well.
 We’re both gutted.

 I said this would be my last Coronavirus diary and I’m going to stick to that.
-To take stock of where we are now the pandemic has cost us a lot of money, messed with our mental health, further affected my physical health, put us into debt, and now – finally – we’ve lost what was our only source of income.
+Taking stock of where we are now the pandemic has: cost us a lot of money, messed with our mental health, further affected my physical health, put us into debt, and now – finally – we’ve lost what was our only source of income.
 We’ve tried our level best to find joy in the day to day, to keep afloat, and we are incredibly lucky in that we managed to go outside and do things after our months of shielding, if only for a week.
 We have resource, we have family support, we won’t lose our home and we won’t go hungry.
 So think, what kind of experience are others having if ours, with all our privilege, is like this?